Skip to Content

 Older cats are prone to dehydration.
 The more access to fresh water your elder kitty has, the more you increase her opportunities to hydrate.
 One per floor of your home is ideal.
 The same “more is better” principle goes for her litter box — make sure it’s easy for your older cat to get in and out of, and place one per floor.

-3. Ramp up, lower perches, and skip the stairs.
+3. Ramps, lower perches, and skipping the stairs

 Some older cats may develop muscle loss and arthritis as they age and would appreciate a cushier place to catnap.
 Swap out her current bed for a soft, orthopedic bed that will comfortably support her joints.
-A heating pad can also add warmth to her favorite resting and perching spots (make sure it’s pet approved).
+A heating pad can also add warmth to her favorite resting and perching spots (make sure it’s pet approved to avoid burns).
 Want an easy way to add natural warmth to her snoozing spots?
-Place her bed near a window, where it will catch some sunlight.
+Place her bed near a window, where it can catch some sunlight.

 LIFESTYLE ADJUSTMENTS